- July 11, 1943

-Rolf Stommelen (1943-1983) was a famous racing driver from Germany who was killed in a crash during IMSA Championship race at Riverside International Raceway.
+Rolf Stommelen (1943-1983) was a racing driver from Germany who was killed in a crash during IMSA Championship race at Riverside International Raceway.

 He recorded 63 participations (54 starts) in the Formula One World Championship between 1969 and 1978, scoring one podium.
 He was much more successful in sports car racing.
 In endurance classics, he won Daytona 24 Hours four times and triumphed once at Targa Florio.
 He never won in the overall classification at Le Mans 24 Hours, scoring two overall podiums.

 Rolf Johann Stommelen was born in July 1943 in Siegen, North Rhine-Westphalia.
 He started racing as a teenager began racing.
 Rolf’s progress through the ranks was fast.
-He has competed at national level, in various events, including hill climbs.
+He has competed at the national level, in various events, including hill climbs.

 In the early 1960s, he already was a Porsche factory driver.
 In 1967, sharing the seat of Porsche 910 with Paul Hawkins, Stommelen won notorious Targa Florio race, announcing that he has plenty to offer in the following years.

 Over the years, Stommelen was established as one of the best endurance drivers in the world.
 In 1969, he became the first man who exceeded 350 km/h speed at Mulsanne straight, driving a Porsche 917 LH during 24 Hours of Le Mans.
 Unfortunately, he never managed to win the most prestigious endurance race.
 The closest he came was in 1979 when he finished second with Dick Barbour’s Porsche 935 although his starring role was overshadowed by the fame of his co-driver Paul Newman.
 However, he won races in the World Sportscar Championship during 1976 and 1977.